Interesting Facts about Mughal Empire & Mughal Emperors

 - Mughal nobles generally maintained large harem of women which was considered normal for a man of status.

 - Akbar has a profound quest for truth and spirituality.
 In 1575 he opened a place called Ibadat Khana where scholars of every religion used to sit and discuss spirituality and faiths and other good things of different religion.
 However the debates generally became bitter as every one tried to show their religion superior then others.
-Akbar hence discontinued these debated in Ibadat Khana in 1582.
+Akbar hence discontinued these debates in Ibadat Khana in 1582.

 Religious facts about Mughal Empire